userquin/nuxt3-starter-patched-vue-plugin/README.md

 https://stackblitz.com/edit/bobbiegoede-nuxt-i18n-starter-dcgve6?file=package.json

-You can remove the patch in StackBlizt to see the same error.
+You can remove the patch in StackBlitz to see the same error.